Post-disco: Dance-pop

 Dance-pop is a dance-oriented pop music that appeared slightly after the demise of disco and the first appearance of "stripped-down" post-disco.
 One of the first dance-pop songs were "Last Night a D.J.
 Saved My Life" by Indeep and "Love Come Down" by Evelyn "Champagne" King, whereas the latter crossed over to Billboard charts including Adult Contemporary, while peaking at number 17 on the pop chart in 1982.
 Another crossover post-disco song was "Juicy Fruit" by Mtume, peaking at number 45 on the Hot 100 in 1983.
 Same year also saw the release of Madonna's eponymous album that incorporated post-disco, urban and club sounds.
 British variation of dance-pop, pioneered by Stock Aitken Waterman, was more influenced by house and hi-NRG and sometimes was labeled as "eurobeat."

 Italo disco

 Italo disco is a disco subgenre, influenced by post-disco, hi-NRG, electronic rock, and European music.
-Originally music mostly played by Italian musicians, but it soon made its way to Canada and United States.
+Originally music mostly played by Italian musicians, it soon made its way to Canada and United States.
 One of the earliest post–disco-oriented groups were Klein + M.B.O. and Kano, while New York-based Bobby Orlando was located abroad.